go-masonry/tutorial/complete/tests/README.md

-# Test directory
+# /tests

-While you should always test your code this directory should store tests that are not defined as Unit Tests
+This directory should store tests that are not defined as Unit Tests.

+Examples

-- Test REST API layer logic
+- Test REST API layer logic.
-- Test your business Flow
+- Test your business Flow.

-Basically everything that can be classified as Integration/Functional tests.
+- Everything that can be classified as Integration/Functional tests.